 Dog’s Previous Experiences

 Age and personality are just two factors you must consider when introducing a cat and dog together.
 It is important to be mindful of your dog’s previous experiences with cats.
 If he is a young puppy he most likely hasn’t seen a cat before.
 He could be nervous of his new roommate.
 He could confuse the cat for a toy.
 He may want to play but be too rough.
 You will need to limit your puppy’s access to your cat at first so they can get to know one another slowly and learn boundaries.

 Your puppy may have come from a family home or from a breeder who also has cats.
 This makes your job much easier, as you only need to be concerned with your cat’s reaction.
 Your puppy will most likely not pay much attention besides a quick greeting.

 You should also consider whether your dog has had a bad experience with cats in the past.
 Puppies in particular can get too giddy around cats, resulting in a swipe or even a nip from the offended puss.
-This may cause your puppy to be nervous of other cats he meets.
+This may cause your puppy to be nervous about other cats he meets.

 If you have an older dog you should take notice of how he reacts to cats in the neighborhood.
 What does he do if a cat comes into the garden?
 How does he react if he sees a cat when out on a walk?
-This will give you a good indication of how he is likely to react with a new cat in the home.
+This will give you a good indication of how he is likely to react to a new cat in the home.

 Cat’s Previous Experiences